MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 This version of Surface Diagnostic Toolkit for Business adds support for the following:

 - Ability to download hardware reports.
-- Ability to contact Microsoft Support directly from the tool. <br>
+- Ability to contact Microsoft Support directly from the tool.

 ### Version 2.41.139.0